-Note that this doesn’t take into account costs for CPA Exam review courses or retaking any sections of the exam.
+Note that this doesn’t consider costs for CPA Exam review courses or retaking any sections of the exam.

 After you have obtained your license, you can keep it by meeting your state’s continuing professional education (CPE) requirements every renewal period.
 In Arizona, this means that every two years, ending on the last day of your birth month.
 Each time, you’ll need to complete 80 hours of Arizona State CPE, which must include:

-Unfortunately, there is no carry-over between renewal periods if you go over the 80 required hours.
-However, in some circumstances (e.g., retirement, disability, active military duty) you may be able to receive a waiver for CPE requirements for a CPA in Arizona.
-More information on Arizona’s CPA continuing education requirements can be found at the website for the state’s board of accountancy.
+Unfortunately, there is no carry-over between renewal periods if you exceed the 80 required hours.
+However, in some circumstances (e.g., retirement, disability, active military duty), you may be able to receive a waiver for CPE requirements for a CPA in Arizona.
+More information on Arizona’s CPA continuing education requirements can be found on the website of the state’s board of accountancy.

 You can also save on your CPE courses with this Becker CPE discount.

-If you have a CPA license in another US jurisdiction, Arizona State Board of Accountancy will issue you a certificate of reciprocity to practice in Arizona.
-However, you will have to fill out the same application and pay the same fee as new CPAs.
+If you have a CPA license in another US jurisdiction, the Arizona State Board of Accountancy will issue you a certificate of reciprocity to practice in Arizona.
+However, you must fill out the same application and pay the same fee as new CPAs.
 All candidates for reciprocity must hold a current license in another jurisdiction and pass the CPA Exam, but there is some leeway when it comes to the educational and experience requirements.

 The following table shows how work experience can substitute for some of the educational requirements.
 Specifically, Path 1 shows the CPA requirements for Arizona, and the other paths show what the state considers equivalent experience